 Recently in the news there was a call for everyone to clean out their email inbox.
 If everyone throws away their old emails, fewer hard drives are needed.
 And fewer hard drives in turn means less power consumption.
 A noble idea.
 It works that way, too.
 But it still felt like a drop in the bucket.

 Often overlooked data centers

 The Internet is a collection of devices connected to each other.
 From a phone or laptop in the home, to so-called servers in data centers and all the cables in between.
 Data centers are often located in industrial parks.
 Sort of warehouses, often with multiple floors.
-On each of those floors are rows of racks of cabinets.
+On each of those floors are rows of racks.
 And in each of those racks are dozens of computers.

 Many of these data centers make it a sport to save energy.
-This can be done with green energy and even on their own roof with solar panels.
+This is often accomplished by using "green energy".
+Sometimes even by having solar panels on their own roof.
 But also by cooling with seawater instead of expensive air conditioning.
-Because 30 to 55% of the energy is used for cooling.
+Because 30 to 55% of the energy is used for cooling in a datacenter.
 Therefore, in some cities that residual heat is even used for district heating.

 So the use of energy, as well as being aware and economical with it, is well in the picture at data centers.
 That's important.

 Software also consumes energy

 Where energy is much less in the picture, or say not at all, is in the world of software.
 After all, isn't it the hardware that consumes energy?
 That has always puzzled me.
 Software and hardware are two hands on one figurative belly.
 Every instruction from software becomes a physical action for hardware.
 Carried out by electrons.